Woman and Child Fatally Shot in Backyard of a Baldwin Park Home

 Details about their identities were not immediately available.

-There was no motive or suspect information immediately available.
 No arrests were reported Monday morning.
+Details about a motive were not immediately available.

 Baldwin Park police responded to multiple calls of gunshots heard in the area.
 Officers found the woman and the boy in the backyard suffering from gunshot wounds to their upper bodies.